Survivor Philippines

 Survivor Philippines is a Philippine television reality competition show broadcast by GMA Network.
-The show is the Philippine version of the television series Survivor.
+The show is based from the Swedish television series Robinson.
 Originally hosted by Paolo Bediones, it premiered on September 15, 2008, on the network's Telebabad line up.
-The show concluded on February 19, 2012, with a total of 269 episodes and 4 seasons.
+The show concluded on February 19, 2012, with a total of four seasons and 269 episodes.
 Richard Gutierrez served as the host for the final two seasons.

 Format

 The show follows the same general format as the other editions of the show.
 The players are split between two or three "tribes", are taken to a remote isolated location and are forced to live off the land with meager supplies for 39 days (36 in the Celebrity Showdown seasons).
 Frequent physical and mental challenges are used to pit the teams against each other for rewards, such as food or luxuries, or for "immunity", forcing the other tribe to attend "Tribal Council", where they must vote off one of their members.

 When 10 players are remaining, the tribes are merged into a single tribe, and competitions are on an individual basis; winning immunity prevents that player from being voted out.
 All of the players that are voted out at this stage form the "Tribal Council Jury".
 Once down to three people (two in the 1st season), a final Tribal Council is held where the remaining players plead their case to the Jury as to why they should win the game.
-The jury then votes for which player should be considered the "Pinoy Sole Survivor" and be awarded the grand prize of P3,000,000.
+The jury then votes for which player should be considered the "Pinoy Sole Survivor" and be awarded the grand prize of P3 million.